 Bright lights, big city.
-Manila is a destination for the modern globe trotter!
-Especially those who want to experience the sights and sounds of the Filipino Christmas without traveling too far from the comforts of an ultra-modern city.
+Metro Manila is a destination for the modern globe trotter!
+Experience the sights and sounds of the Filipino Christmas without traveling too far from the comforts of an ultra-modern city.

-Manila is a melting pot of different cultures not just from all over the Philippines but from other parts of the world.
+Manila is a melting pot of different cultures, not just from all over the Philippines, but from other parts of the world.
 To spend Christmas in Manila would be like experiencing Christmas from different parts of the country.
-Just be aware that, like in any major city, it can get crowded and traffic becomes an issue.
+Just be aware that, like in any major city, it gets crowded and traffic becomes an issue.

 What to Do

-Shop in Binondo.
 The blend of Filipino and Chinese culture in this part of town is very intriguing.
 Learn tips and tricks to attract luck, love, health and wealth in the coming year from Feng Sui experts.
+For instance, trinkets with golden dragons and money bags will bring you prosperity.
 Binondo is also a great place to enjoy authentic Chinese food.

 Take the kids to Star City in Pasay.